General Güemes, Salta: Overview

-It lies about 45 km east-northeast from the provincial capital Salta, on National Route 9.
-Its name is an homage to caudillo Martín Miguel de Güemes (1785–1821), hero of the Argentine War of Independence.
+It lies approximately 45 km east-northeast from the provincial capital Salta, on National Route 9.
+Its name is a homage to caudillo Martín Miguel de Güemes (1785–1821), hero of the Argentine War of Independence.

 In 2008, the city gained media attention after sightings of a "mysterious gnome" were reported.

 Transport

 General Güemes is the terminus station of narrow gauge train that connects it to Salta.